 Interestingly, our 2018 UK reputation ranking found Easyjet only suffered a 5.4-point drop after the 2018 strikes and cancellations.
 While SAS is still more than a few points ahead of EasyJet, it appears with its reputation comes increased expectations and responsibility.

 This year, despite the typical “spring optimism” effect, the Danish public appears to be more critical of companies in Q2 with nearly a full-point drop in the average Trust and Like Score, though some companies have clearly bounced back from previous reputational declines.

 Perhaps given the uncertainty of a new government, consumers are holding companies to account more than before.

 It remains to be seen whether this trend continues as the summer draws to a close and politics go back to business-as-usual mode.
 We’ll be back in October with Q3 results to find out!

 ABOUT THE STUDY

 The results are based on Caliber’s real-time tracking study that measures public perceptions of the most prominent companies in Denmark on a daily basis.
 The scores underpinning the ranking are based on the average responses to 2 separate questions presented on a 1-7 scale: to what extent respondents trust and like each company.
 The scores are then normalized into a 0-100 scale without any weighting or adjustments.
-The Q2 2019 results are based on approximately 16.000 evaluations from more than 1.800 unique respondents.
-Quarterly results are representing the Danish population along key demographic indicators.
-As the data is collected on a daily basis, rather than on an ad-hoc basis as is often the case in comparable studies, results can be seen as being representative of all news and activities that occurred throughout the measured periods.
-All results shown in the Top 100 ranking can be further broken down along age, gender, geography and occupation.
+The Q2 2019 results are based on approximately 16,000 evaluations from more than 1,800 unique respondents.
+Quarterly results represent the Danish population along key demographic indicators.
+As the data is collected on a daily basis rather than on an ad-hoc basis, as is often the case in comparable studies, results can be seen as being representative of all news and activities that occurred throughout the measured periods.
+All results shown in the Top 100 ranking can be further broken down along age, gender, geography, and occupation.